 Several files should be produced by a successful model run while an unsuccessful model run will produce a log file which will indicate the issue that caused execution to halt and possibly some other files depending on where in the workflow execution was halted.
 When a model is successful the following files are produce in a folder in the VisTrails workspace:

 “model”_output.txt : This file contains a summary of the model fit.
-The information contained here includes the number of presence observations (counts equal to or greater than 1 for count models), the number of absence points, the number of covariates that were considered by the model selection algorithm.
+The information contained here includes the number of presence observations (counts equal to or greater than 1 for count models), the number of absence or background points, the number of covariates that were considered by the model selection algorithm.
 Note all of these can differ from the numbers in the original .mds due to incomplete records being deleted, and predictors with only one unique value being removed.
 The random number seed is recorded if applicable which allows completely reproducible results as well as a summary of the model fit.
-Evaluation Statistics are reported for the data used to fit the model as well as for the test or cross-validation split if applicable.
+Evaluation metrics are reported for the calibration data as well as for the test or cross-validation split if applicable.
 References for how to interpret most of these are ubiquitous in the literature but it is worth mentioning that interpretation of the calibration statistics is described by Pearce and Ferrier 2000 as well as Miller and Hui 1991.

 “model”_modelEvalPlot.jpg : For binary data this will be a Receiver operating characteristic curve.
 Which shows the relationship between sensitivity and specificity as the threshold for discretizing continuous predictions into presence absence is varied.
 The threshold selected using the specified ThresholdOptimizationMethod is shown.
 If a model selection test\training split was specified the ROC curve for this will be shown in red and if a cross validation split was specified box plots along the x axis will summarize the cross validation results.
 If the model fits well both sensitivity and specificity should be well above the diagonal line.
 If there is a strong disparity between the curves for the training data and either the testing split or cross validation standard deviation curves this can be indicative of model overfitting.
 These plots and the evaluation metrics based on the confusion matrix describe the models ability to discriminate between presence and absence points.
 The AUC value, or area under the ROC curve, is the probability that the model will rank a randomly chosen presence observation higher than a randomly chosen absence observation.
+The standard recommendation for AUC scores is that scores between .9 and 1 are excellent, scores between .8 and .9 are good, between .7 and .8 are fair and anything less than .6 is poor (Swets 1988).
+It should be noted though that a maximum AUC score of 1 not realistic on independent test data in a few situations including when detection probability is not 1 and when pseudo-absences are used in model calibration and could represent potentially suitable habitat.
+Several considerations should be factored into comparing AUC plots for different models.
+AUC is dependent on the spatial extent of the study, grain size, prevalence, and number of pseudo-absence points all of these parameters must remain fixed in order for AUC scores to be comparable across models(Lobo 2008).
+Also if evaluation data is not independent of calibration data then all evaluation metrics will likely be inflated.
 For count data this display will show several standard plots for assessment of model residuals.